Radomir Antić: 1991–92: Success and sacking

 One player especially excelled under Antić: twenty-three-year-old Hierro, normally a defender, was moved up further into midfield and responded by scoring in numbers, eventually ending the season on 21 league goals, the greatest single-season offensive output of his career.
 The second winning streak in the league ended with a draw away at Zaragoza in mid-December 1991.
 This was followed by a slight dip in form as Real recorded another draw the following week at home against Oviedo, before experiencing its first league loss of the season away at cross-town rivals Atlético Madrid, though still retaining top league spot by a comfortable margin.
 During this three-match period without a league win, club president Ramón Mendoza opted to bring Leo Beenhakker into the organization in a vaguely defined sporting director role, though Antić remained the team's head coach.
-The three-match winless streak ended with an emphatic 5–2 win at home versus Osasuna, but was followed by the second league loss of the season when Guus Hiddink's Valencia managed to overturn Real's 0–1 lead with two late goals and record a famous home win over the league leaders.
+The three-match winless streak ended with an emphatic 5–2 win at home versus Osasuna, but was then followed by the second league loss of the season when Guus Hiddink's Valencia managed to overturn Real's 0–1 lead with two late goals and record a famous home win over the league leaders.
 Although Antić's team quickly got back on winning track with a 2–1 home win against Tenerife on 26 January 1992, the forty-three-year-old coach was terminated.
 At the time of Antić's termination, 19 league matches into the season, Madrid was holding the top spot in La Liga by a seven-point margin and was also smoothly through to the UEFA Cup quarter-finals, having eliminated Slovan Bratislava, Utrecht, and Neuchâtel Xamax in the previous rounds.
 Information leaked to the club-adjacent media cited the team's play under Antić supposedly not being sufficiently attractive as the reason for the sack.

 Led by Beenhakker, Real Madrid squandered its seven-point lead, losing the title to bitter rivals Barcelona on the last matchday of the season.
-Madrid was also eliminated from UEFA Cup by Torino in the semi-finals.
+Madrid were also eliminated from UEFA Cup by Torino in the semi-finals.

-In an interview two decades later, Antić revealed that Real's club president Mendoza later privately apologized to the coach for "running me out of the club with the accompanying media campaign of accusations of playing 'ugly football'".
+In an interview two decades later, Antić revealed that Real's club president Mendoza later privately apologized to him for "running me out of the club with the accompanying media campaign of accusations of playing 'ugly football'".